 Advice and tips for DofE participants and Award holders

-We don’t have hundreds of vacancies – but do advertise all our job opportunities on our website, Facebook careers page and Twitter feed.
+We don’t have hundreds of vacancies – but we do advertise all our job opportunities on our website, Facebook careers page and Twitter feed.
 We’ll usually always ask for a CV, covering letter and/or application form.

 Here’s some tips on getting through the first stage…

 This is your opportunity to tell us why you’re the person we’re looking for, so: